 Fees for keeping 1 to 4 hives:

-- A hive contribution of $1 per hive.
+- A hive contribution of $1 per hive for each hive owned (note that the first four hives are not free).
 These contributions go to the Apiary Industry Fund.

-A late fee of $43 is charged for all registration renewals submitted after the registration’s Expiry Date.
+- A late fee is charged for all registration renewals submitted after the registration expiry date.